grantcolley/blazor-solution-setup/README.md

             });
 ```

-   *  Register and configure authentication with `AddOidcAuthentication`.
-Set the port number of the `options.ProviderOptions.Authority` to `5001`
+   *  Register and configure authentication replacing `builder.Services.AddOidcAuthentication`.
+Set the port number of the `options.ProviderOptions.Authority` to `5001`, which is the port of the [IndentityProvider](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json).

 ```C#
             builder.Services.AddOidcAuthentication(options =>